blancanyelvesz/blancanyelvesz/README.md

 - 🤝 Collaborating with the [**Parallel Meaning Bank**](https://pmb.let.rug.nl/) and the [**GOLEM Lab**](https://golemlab.eu/about/).

 - 💡 My interests lie at the intersection of linguistics 💬, mathematics 🧮, and cognitive science 🧠.
-This includes machine learning 🤖, computational modeling 📊 and their many applications accross disciplines!
+This includes machine learning, computational modeling and their many applications accross disciplines!

 - 📫 You can find me on [LinkedIn](www.linkedin.com/in/blanca-goncalves)